TedTolboom/hk.com.remotec/README.md

 * Button Pressed 1x
 * Button Pressed 2x
-* Button held down
+* Button held down (5x per second report)
 * Button released
 * Any button pressed (including tokens)

 The following conditions are supported:

-* Battery alarm activated | Battery in healty condition
+* Battery alarm activated | Battery in healthy condition

 **Note:** All commands will be send to Homey.
 With this device it's not possible to associate buttons to other devices to control them directly (without Homey).